BeDefended/RequestHighlighter/README.md

-# Request Highlighter (v0.1)
+# Request Highlighter

 Request Highlighter is a simple extension for Burp Suite tool (for both community and professional editions) that provides an automatic way to highlight HTTP requests based on headers content (eg. Host, User-Agent, Cookies, Auth token, custom headers etc.).
 With Request Highlighter testers can easily identify and point out, within the Proxy history tab, requests belonging to different sessions, hosts, browsers or devices.

+# Changelog

+**0.2 20180716**
+ - Add color selection
+ - Add proxy history highlighting
+ - Migration to gradle

+**0.1 20180629**
+ - First public release

 # Installation

-Manual installation: download the project from this repository and compile it.
-Then in Burp Suite, select the Extender tab, click the Add button, and select the .jar file.
+Manual installation: download the project from this repository and build it with gradle.
+Then in Burp Suite, select the Extender tab, click the Add button, and select the .jar file generated.

 # Usage